rice-data-course/github-classroom-for-students/README.md

 Note that you can push these files to github multiple times (for example, if you see something else you want to change).
 Just repeat steps 3 and 4 of this section.
 Keep in mind that the instructor will download a copy of each student's assignment files at the date and time that assignments are due, so changes can be pushed up to that point.

+### Steps for checking whether problem sets have pushed to github as expected

+Your problem set repository will be in this format: https://github.com/rice-data-course/psX-USERNAME (you'll have to change this so that X is the problem set number and USERNAME is your github username).
+You can navigate to that url to check that your submitted html file appears on github.
+Alternatively, you should see recent commits appear on your github profile https://github.com/USERNAME toward the bottom, so you can navigate to the problem set repository that way too.

+There's not a super easy way to open the html file from github.
+However, if you've pushed changes, the version of the html file on your own computer will be the same as the version on github.

 ### Resources
 * [Happy Git and GitHub for the useR](http://happygitwithr.com/)
 * [The Unix Workbench](http://seankross.com/the-unix-workbench/)